Database / Registry |

 Fetal alcohol syndrome (FAS) is a permanent birth defect syndrome caused by maternal drinking during pregnancy.
 FAS is characterized by growth deficiency, a unique facial phenotype and central nervous system (CNS) damage/dysfunction.
 The cognitive/behavioral problems in this condition stem from prenatal organic brain damage.
 Not all individuals with prenatal alcohol exposure suffer brain damage and not all who do suffer brain damage have FAS.
 The degree of brain damage among individuals with prenatal alcohol exposure may vary from microcellular and neurochemical aberrations to gross structural anomalies.
 Similarly, cognitive/behavioral dysfunction varies considerably.
 Teratogenic physical findings in individuals with FAS lend credence to the clinical judgment that their cognitive and behavioral dysfunction is due, in part, to organic brain damage.
 But without the physical features of FAS or at least a severe expression of brain damage, the injury often goes undiagnosed and unserved.

 Magnetic resonance (MR) technology offers non-invasive methods for in vivo assessment of neuroabnormalities.
 A comprehensive neuropsychological/psychiatric, MR imaging, (MRI), MR spectroscopy (MRS), and functional MRI (fMRI) assessment was administered to children with fetal alcohol spectrum disorders (FASD) to determine if global and/or focal abnormalities could be identified across the spectrum.
 The four study groups included: 1) FAS/Partial FAS; 2) Static Encephalopathy/Alcohol Exposed (SE/AE); 3) Neurobehavioral Disorder/Alcohol Exposed (ND/AE) diagnosed with the FASD 4-Digit Code; and 4) healthy peers with no prenatal alcohol exposure.
-Results will be presented in a series of four reports: Part 1: FASD diagnostic and neuropsychological/psychiatric contrasts; Part II: MRI; Part III: MRS, and Part IV: fMRI.
+Results will be presented in a series of four reports: Part 1: FASD neuropsychological/psychiatric outcomes; Part II: MRI; Part III: MRS, and Part IV: fMRI.

-Part I: FASD Diagnostic and Neuropsychological and Psychiatric Contrasts [Abstract].
+Part I: Neuropsychological and behavioral outcomes

-Part II: MRI Outcomes [Abstract].
+Part II: MRI Outcomes

-Part III: MRS Outcomes [Abstract].
+Part III: MRS Outcomes

-Part IV: fMRI Outcomes [Abstract].
+Part IV: fMRI Outcomes

 Investigators:

-Susan J. Astley, Ph.D., Professor of Epidemiology
+Susan J. Astley, Ph.D., Professor of Epidemiology/Pediatrics

-Heather Carmichael Olson, Ph.D., Child-Clinical Pscyhologist
+Heather Carmichael Olson, Ph.D., Child-Clinical Pscyhologist.
+P.I.

 Truman Coggins, Ph.D., Associate Professor of Speech and Hearing Sciences.

-Tracy Jirikowic, Ph.D., O.T.R./L., Occupational Therapist
+Tracy Jirikowic, Ph.D., O.T.R./L., Assistant Professor of Rehabilitation Medicine

 Allison Brooks, Ph.D., Licensed Psychologist